 For many of us that have our health, sight, smell, hearing, home, and able to be in the moment today be appreciative.
 Knowing the pandemic is temporary.

 Find one thing to do each day that will help you feel more appreciative of yourself.
-Maybe it is helping a neighbor.
-Maybe it is dropping off a cup of coffee to a friend or paying it forward in line at the drive through.
+Maybe it is an act of kindness, Maybe it is dropping off a cup of coffee to a friend or paying it forward in line at the drive through.
 Maybe its connecting with someone you haven’t in a long time, just checking in.
 Reach out to those that could use our help and lend a helping hand if it makes you feel good.

 Each day we have the option of letting go of the worrying, your mind can bring you anywhere you want it to be.
 When times arise that you feel the overwhelm, anchor your thoughts to this moment and connect positive thoughts.
 Your body and mind are here as an anchor.